Debugging Defective Visualizations: Empirical Insights Informing a Human-AI Co-Debugging System: Introduction

-\begin{itemize} \item \textit{\textbf{Q1}: What questions do users commonly ask in the Q\&A forum?} Specifically, we aim to categorize the common challenges users face, such as syntax errors or design-related issues, to better understand the gaps between user-created defective visualizations and their desired outcomes.
+To explore these human-AI interaction challenges in real-world scenarios, we study debugging cases from Stack Overflow, a forum where users often seek help for failed visualizations.
+Building on these cases, we conduct a systematic empirical study that traces the process from user inputs to responses by human and AI agents, focusing on three research questions:

-\item \textit{\textbf{Q2}: How effectively do human responses in forums address users’ questions?} Specifically, we investigate the accuracy and practicality of human responses, evaluating whether the solutions adequately resolve users' issues. \end{itemize}
+\textit{\textbf{Q1 (Askers)}: What questions do users commonly ask in the Q\&A forum?} We categorize common challenges faced by users to better understand the gaps between user-created defective visualizations and their desired outcomes.

-\stitle{AI-assisted Visualization Troubleshooting.} The advent of Large Language Models (LLMs) provides users with a new option for troubleshooting support~\cite{zhu2024are, DBLP:journals/corr/abs-2404-18144}.
-By prompting LLMs, users can receive immediate feedback to address defects in visualizations.
-However, LLMs are prone to generating incorrect or irrelevant solutions due to hallucination issues~\cite{DBLP:journals/corr/abs-2410-10762}.
-In addition, LLMs often require additional contextual guidance, such as external documentation or examples, to better interpret the user’s intent and provide reliable answers~\cite{Chen2024a, DBLP:conf/emnlp/WuYSW0L24}.
-To understand the potential of LLMs in this task, we ask the following questions:
+\textit{\textbf{Q2 (Human Agents)}: How effective are human responses in forums at addressing users' questions?} We investigate the strengths and limitations of human-provided answers, focusing on whether the proposed solutions actually resolve users' issues.

-\begin{itemize} \item \textit{\textbf{Q3}: To what extent can LLMs provide comparable or improved troubleshooting support for the same questions?} We evaluate whether LLMs can match or surpass the quality of human responses in Q\&A forums for visualization troubleshooting tasks.
+\textit{\textbf{Q3 (AI Agents)}: To what extent can LLMs provide comparable or improved debugging support for the same questions?} We evaluate whether LLMs can match or surpass the quality of human responses in Q\&A forums.

-\item \textit{\textbf{Q4}: How do supplementary resources, such as documentation and example galleries, impact the effectiveness of LLMs assistance?} We explore how the integration of external resources influences the quality of LLM-based solutions. \end{itemize}
+Building on our empirical findings, we compare human and AI perspectives, propose design implications for human-AI co-debugging, and develop a co-debugging system to combine human interpretive strengths with AI's rapid generative capabilities.

 \stitle{Contributions.} Our contributions are summarized as follows: